What you don't know can hurt you. Spend some time finding out what your rights and responsibilities are under Virginia law.

 Check out the website at stoptextsstopwrecks.org to find facts about the impact of texting while driving, as well as tips for how to curb the behavior.

 Have you been approached by a gang member; asked to do something that you know is illegal and wrong?
 Read the section on gangs to find out more about what's legal and illegal, and how to avoid gangs.

 - Deliver accurate, current law education curriculum for instructors of teens with the goal of reducing criminal and behavioral problems in schools and communities.

 - Provide a central resource for all agencies of the Commonwealth for teen and family law related education.

 - Be a resource for teens and their parents for applicable law in the Commonwealth of Virginia

 - Encourage instructors to prioritize their instruction by viewing data available which will show statistics by school and student of behavioral and criminal problems.

 - Provide downloadable work book information and lesson plans by subject to address individual instructor, school, school district and community priorities for targeted behaviors and crimes.

-- Provide a means of reviewing instruction which overtime may have changed statistics reported by student, school district, and community.
+- Provide a means of reviewing instruction which over time may have changed by providing statistics reported by student, school district, and community.

 - Provide a resource which will encourage a community of adults and teens committed to positive character building across the Commonwealth.